RENCI-NRIG/CICI-SAFE/safe/README.txt

 2. Run a SAFE server
   (1).
 Configure SAFE server
-    vim safe-server/src/main/resourcse/application.conf
+    $vim safe-server/src/main/resourcse/application.conf
-    Set the ip address of storeURI to the IP address of the riak server (2). generate keypairs
+    Set the ip address of storeURI to the IP address of the riak server (2) generate keypairs [you can skip this step since there is keypairs needed for demo] (3) start a SAFE server, you need to edit the path in stitchserver
-  (3) start a SAFE server
+    $cd safe/super-safe

-(3) Use a
+    $./sdx.sh